Taake: Recent activity (2013–present)

 To mark the band's 20th anniversary, Taake released the compilation album Gravkamre, kroner og troner in 2013.
 Taake played their first show in the United States in May 2014 at Maryland Deathfest in Baltimore.
 That same year, Taake released their sixth full-length album Stridens hus and the EP Kulde through Dark Essence Records.
 In support of the record and as a follow-up to their show in Maryland, Taake announced a first-time US tour with a scheduled start in June 2015.

 In 2017, Taake released their seventh studio album, Kong Vinter, along with the EP Baktanker and the compilation album 7 Fjell.
 Taake were forced to cancel a planned 2018 US tour due to a campaign by Antifa.
 In 2020, Taake released the split EPs Pakt and Jaertegn.
 The releases were followed up by an additional split EP, Henholdsvis, and the compilation album Avvik in 2021.
-Taake released their eight studio album, Et Hav av Avstand, in September 2023.
+Taake released their eight studio album, Et hav av avstand, in September 2023 and ninth studio album, En skog av nidstang in July 2026.